Diagnosis

 Coping and support

-• Find someone to talk with.
-Find a good listener who is willing to hear you talk about your hopes and fears.
+Find a good listener who is willing to hear you talk about your condition.
 This may be a friend or family member.
-The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.
+A counselor, medical social worker, clergy member or cancer support group also may be helpful.

-Ask your doctor about support groups in your area.
-Other sources of information include the National Cancer Institute and the American Cancer Society.
+Ask your healthcare team about support groups in your area.
+In the United States, look to the National Cancer Institute and the American Cancer Society for more information.

 Preparing for your appointment

-Start by making an appointment with your primary care provider if you have any signs or symptoms that worry you.
+Start by making an appointment with a doctor or other healthcare professional if you have symptoms that worry you.

 Here's some information to help you get ready for your appointment.